Ty-R/discord-item-catalogue/README.md

 * Detailed item search `!cat search -v book`
 * Detailed user search`!cat search -vu Bob`
 * Detailed location search: `!cat search -vl spawn`

+### Updating a listing

+Updating a listing takes 3 parts:

+1. The flag - used to specify which part of the listing to update (item name, price, location etc.)
+2. The listing ID - obtainable through the detailed search
+3. The new value - this value will be applied to the field specified using the flag

+The flags in this case are similar to the ones used in searching:

+* `-i` - updates the name of the item
+* `-p` - updates the price of the item
+* `-l` - updates the location of the item

+Let's say you - Bob - have an existing listing where you're selling 32 books for 10 gold at spawn, and the ID of that listing is 10.
+You'd update each field by for example:

+* Updating the item: `!cat update -i 10 : 64 books`
+* Updating the price: `!cat update -p 10 : 20 gold`
+* Updating the loction: `!cat update -l 10 :plot 5`

+### Removing a listing

+The simplest way to remove a listing, is:

+`!cat remove [listing ID]`

+## Bulk removal

+Sometimes you may want to remove many listings at once.
+This can be done with a comma-separated list of listing IDs, for example:

+`!cat remove 1, 2, 3` would remove listings with IDs of 1, 2, and 3.

 ### Removal of listings owned by another user